ragingthunder511/da6401_assignment1/README.md

 After training, test the model on unseen data to measure its generalization performance.

-Hyperparameter Tuning
+# Hyperparameter Tuning

 The implementation supports hyperparameter tuning using wandb.sweep.
 Define a sweep configuration specifying ranges for:

-Learning rate
+-Learning rate

-Number of layers and neurons
+-Number of layers and neurons

-Activation functions
+-Activation functions

-Optimizers
+-Optimizers

-Regularization strength
+-Regularization strength

 Run the sweep to find the optimal hyperparameters efficiently.

-Results
+# Results

 The model logs training loss, validation accuracy, and test performance to Weights & Biases, enabling easy visualization of the learning progress.

-Customization
+# Customization

 Modify the number of layers and neurons in initialize_weights().